Ocss884/Biostat821-finalproj/README.md

 1. Dynamic Map: visualizing the trend of total doses by state/territory
 2. Map for Specific Date: visualizing the number of total doses by state/territory for any given date
 3. Line Chart: visualizing the trend of number of total doses along the time for any given state
-4. Bubble Map: showing the vaccination proportion of Pfizer, Moderna, and Johnson & Johnson from each state
+4. Bubble Map: showing the vaccination proportion of Pfizer, Moderna, and Johnson & Johnson for each state
 5. Table: presenting the proportion of people who have finished two doses of vaccinations for each state

 ### **Assignemnt of Tasks:**